Armand Lohikoski

-Armand Uolevi Lohikoski (January 3, 1912 – March 20, 2005) was an American born Finnish movie director and writer.
+Armand Uolevi Lohikoski (January 3, 1912 – March 20, 2005) was a Finnish movie director and writer.
 He is best known as a director of a number of Pekka ja Pätkä movies.

 Career

 Before his career as a film director Armand Lohikoski had a long career in the media industry.
 He was, among other occupations, a journalist, a division director in the Finnish Broadcasting Company (where he produced the first radio quiz in Finland), and a head of the Helsinki office of Metro-Goldwyn-Mayer Films.
 He was also the first to publish free newspapers in Finland.

 Armand Lohikoski directed 18 long movies for the major Finnish movie production company Suomen Filmiteollisuus.
 In addition, he directed many short films and commercials.
 Both before and during his directing career, he took part in acting.
 He acted in some of his own films.

-Lohikoski wrote an travel book Dollari on lujassa in 1946 of the famous Helsinki based student choir, YL Male Voice Choir, visit to United States after the World War II.
+Lohikoski wrote a travel book Dollari on lujassa in 1946 of the famous Helsinki based student choir, YL Male Voice Choir, visit to United States after the World War II.
 He wrote his own biography Mies Puupää-filmien takaa in 1993 and an aphorisms book Sattuvasti Sanottua in 2002.

+Death

 He died after a short illness in Helsinki.